 While mine aren’t quite as adorable as the ones from Gearheart’s Chocolates….I thought they were post-worthy.

 Plus, I’m slightly obsessed with anything involving the word dog, puppy and/or peanut butter.

-Speaking of pups, meet Bommer, he was very much like a big puppy; followed us everywhere and came when called by his name (ok, not so much like my puppy).
+Speaking of pups, meet Bommer, he was very much like a big puppy; although not so much – he is a baby calf.
+He followed us everywhere and came when called by his name (ok, not so much like my puppy).
 I met him on my recent visit to Colorado.

 We even fed him a bottle where I found out how much weight this little guy can toss around.
 If you’ve ever fed a baby calf, you know what I mean.